Christopher-Quattrocchi/research-and-planning/README.md

 Beginning to write code for the bot and learning about what parameters are necessary

-Able to connect wallet to dydx exchange api with python
+Able to connect wallet to dydx exchange api with python.
+Next, I have to be able to place an order and get data.
+What data I need for now: historical price data, 1hr time can be debated. is the opinion of the trader I'm following.
+Number of candles must be edited
+For orders: position_id, market, side, order_type, post_only, size, price, limit_fee, expiration_epoch_seconds, time_in_force.
+Once confident, look at limit